orbbec/docs/OrbbecSDKv2_User_Guide/source/2_QuickStarts/QuickStart.md

 Use the `ob_lidar_quick_start` sample as an introductory example to understand and use the SDK API.
 First, build the `ob_lidar_quick_start` sample and run it to start capturing data streams.

 - Note:
- Make sure to copy the required SDK dynamic libraries(extensions & OrbbecSDK.dll) to the directory where `ob_lidar_quick_start .exe` is located.
+ Make sure to copy the required SDK dynamic libraries(extensions & OrbbecSDK.dll) to the directory where `ob_lidar_quick_start.exe` is located.

 ![image.png](../Images/CMake_Compile_5.png)